captainbrosset/patrickbrosset.com/content/slides/CSSDay-2026/notes.md

 - Ponggrid
   https://patrickbrosset.com/articles/2026-01-06-fun-with-the-web/
   Making a game rendering engine out of CSS grid only.
+  (TODO: talk about cssdoom here.
+If it comes after my talk, just hint at it.)
   The ball and paddles are all grid items, and moving just updates their grid positions.

-- Popup hell with anchro positioning https://patrickbrosset.com/articles/2026-01-06-fun-with-the-web/ Hundreds of elements anchored to each other.
+- Popup hell with anchor positioning https://patrickbrosset.com/articles/2026-01-06-fun-with-the-web/ Hundreds of elements anchored to each other.
   Led to bug in Firefox: https://bugzilla.mozilla.org/show_bug.cgi?id=2008698 security bug.